Japanese Census Medals

 1940 Census Takers Badge

-I have been unable to determine why there is a 1939 Temporary Census Takers Badge (left).
-The Obverse has two rockers at the top.
-The upper rocker is 臨時國勢調査임 Temporary National Census (임시국세조사).
+The obverse has two rockers at the top.
+The upper rocker is 臨時國勢調査임 Extraordinary National Census (임시국세조사).
 The lower rocker is the date 昭和十四年 Showa 14th year (1939) (소화십사년).
-The Reverse inscription is 朝鮮總督府 Government-General of Korea (조선총독부).
-I have seen examples of this badge where the Reverse inscription is 內閣 Ministry / Cabinet (내각).
+The reverse inscription is 朝鮮總督府 Government-General of Korea (조선총독부).
+I have seen examples of this badge where the reverse inscription is 內閣 Ministry / Cabinet (내각) which were used in Japan.

 Footnotes: